 CareerOneStop (sponsored by the U.S. Department of Labor) are in health care occupations.

-Positions for dental hygienists are projected by CareerOneStop to increase by 27 percent through the coming decade, with average salaries in Texas over $35 per hour.
+Positions for dental hygienists are projected by CareerOneStop to increase by 27 percent through the coming decade.
 For jobs requiring at least an associate degree, CareerOneStop lists dental hygienist as third in its top 45

 careers with the most job openings through 2024.